- Created by Siniša Uskoković, last modified by Jelena Drincic on 06 04, 2026

 NetVizura installation needs internet access

-NetVizura requires working connection to the internet to install required dependent software.
-After installation is successful you can turn off internet access for NetVizura server.
+NetVizura requires an active internet connection to install the required dependent software.
+After the installation is successful, you can disable internet access for the NetVizura server.

-Netvizura depends on OpenJDK 8, Tomcat 8.0.14 or higher and PostgreSQL 12 or higher.
+Netvizura depends on OpenJDK 8, Tomcat 8.0.14 or higher, and PostgreSQL 12 or higher, and Elasticsearch 8 .
 NetVizura relies on 3rd-party repositories for installation of these software packages.

 Installation Steps

-To be able to install NetVizura, you will need a root privileges.
+To install NetVizura, you will need root privileges.

 Step 1: Installation of 3rd-party repositories and prerequisite software